Sam Hughes (footballer): Loan spells

-First loan to Burton Albion

 He extended his contract with Leicester in the summer of 2020.
 On 9 October 2020, Hughes was loaned to EFL League One club Burton Albion until January 2021.
 He made his full debut the following day in a 2–0 defeat to Plymouth Argyle.
 Hughes faced a red card after picking up two yellow cards in a 2–0 defeat to Hull City on 14 November.

-He scored his first goal for Burton in a 4–2 win against Charlton Athletic on 24 November.
-He also formed a partnership with fellow defender Michael Bostwick.
+He scored his first goal for Burton in a 4–2 win against Charlton Athletic on 24 November, and by that time has formed a partnership with fellow defender Michael Bostwick.
 On 19 December, Hughes was substituted off early in a 3–1 defeat against Doncaster Rovers.
 After a scan, it was revealed that Hughes had suffered a long-term knee injury, and would return to Leicester for the remainder of the season for treatment.
 Hughes had made 14 appearances and scored twice before his loan was cut short.

-Second loan to Burton Albion

-On 31 August 2021, it was announced that Hughes had returned to Burton on loan.
-However, he was still not ready to play, but was in the final stage of rehab.
+On 31 August 2021, it was announced that Hughes had returned to Burton on loan, while still not ready to play but at his final stage of rehabilitation.
 He started his first match for Burton in his second loan spell on 15 January 2022, in a 3–1 win over Gillingham in place of Conor Shaughnessy.
 It was also his first appearance in over a year, and was hailed by manager Jimmy Floyd Hasselbaink for settling in quickly.

 Burton Albion

-After making four appearances in his loan, Hughes signed permanently for Burton on a two-and-a-half-year deal on 31 January 2022.
+After making four appearances during his loan, Hughes got transferred to Burton on a two-and-a-half-year deal on 31 January 2022.
 He made 21 appearances with 1 goal for Burton in the 2021–22 season, and also had a good disciplinary record with only one yellow card.

-2022–23 season

-Hughes' first appearance of the 2022–23 season came in the opening match on 6 August 2022, which ended in a 4–0 defeat against Bristol Rovers.
+Hughes' first appearance of the 2022–23 season came in the opening match on 6 August 2022 played against Bristol Rovers, which ended in a 4–0 defeat.
 He scored his first goal of the season on 25 October in a 2–1 loss against Bolton Wanderers.
-On 26 December, he scored again in a 3–0 win over Lincoln City.
-However, although he had played the entire match, it was later revealed that he had sustained an ankle injury, and could be out for three months.
-He made his return on 28 January 2023, starting in a 2–0 victory over Oxford United.
+On 26 December, he scored again in a 3–0 win over Lincoln City, playing the entire match with an ankle injury.
+Due to his injury he was predicted to spend three months in rehabilitation, but made his return sooner on 28 January 2023 as a starting player in a 2–0 victory over Oxford United.
 At the end of the season, Hughes had scored 3 times and made 49 appearances, the most he had ever made in a season.
 He was also named as Burton's Player of the Year, with a club record 40% of the votes.